Approximation algorithms for noncommutative CSPs: Proof Sketches

-By linearity of expectation we conclude that the rounded solution $\hat{X}_1,\ldots,\hat{X}_N$ on average has a value in \eqref{eq:ncut3} that is at least $0.864$ times the SDP value.
-To summarize, our proposed algorithm runs as follows
+By linearity of expectation we conclude that the rounded solution $U_3(\vec{x}_1),\ldots,U_3(\vec{x}_N)$ on average has a value in \eqref{eq:ncut3} that is at least $0.864$ times the SDP value.
+The map $\vec{x}_i \mapsto U_3(\vec{x}_i)$ is the approximate isometry in Theorem \ref{thm:approximate-isometry}.
+To summarize, the algorithm is

-\IncMargin{1em} \DecMargin{1em} We now analyse this algorithm.
-First, inspecting the definition of SDP \eqref{eq:vectorcut3} we have for all $i,j$.
+\IncMargin{1em} \DecMargin{1em} Inspecting the definition of the SDP \eqref{eq:vectorcut3} we have for all $i,j$.
 Therefore to prove the $0.864$ approximation ratio, we just need to prove the following theorem. \begin{theorem} Let $A$ and $B$ be any two unitaries such that $\lambda \coloneqq \ip{A}{B} \geq -1/2$.
 Then

-where $(X,Y)$ is sampled from $D_{A,B}$. \end{theorem} Recall the definition of fixed inner product distribution $D_{A,B}$ of two unitaries $A$ and $B$ from Section \ref{sec:cauchy-law}: $D_{A,B}$ is the distribution of $(UA,UB)$ where the unitary $U$ is sampled from the Haar measure.
+where $(X,Y)$ is sampled from $D_{A,B}$. \end{theorem} Recall that $D_{A,B}$ is the \emph{fixed inner product distribution} of the pair of unitaries $A,B$: This is the distribution $(RA,RB)$ where $R$ is sampled from the Haar measure.

 We now sketch the proof of this theorem.
-A stronger version of this theorem is proved in Section \ref{sec:algorithm}.
 Let $(X,Y)$ be a sample from $D_{A,B}$ and note that $\ip{X}{Y} = \ip{A}{B}$.
 We are done if we prove the inequality